Module 3 - Explore your app

 Step 4 - Executing command on the container

 We can execute commands directly on the container once the Pod is up and running.
-For this, we use the exec command and use the name of the Pod as a paramater.
+For this, we use the exec command and use the name of the Pod as a parameter.
 Let’s list the environment variables:

 kubectl exec $POD_NAME -- env